saravanan-cm/hackernews/README.md

 -   Commands to setup the application with Docker.
 You need to have docker and docker-compose in your system as pre-requisites for this setup.
     -   docker-compose build
     -   docker-compose up
--   Hola, You did it.
+-   Yay, You did it.
 You can use the postman collection and try the API now...

 ## Steps to setup the project in local (without Docker)